olegantonyan/rmpd_player/esp-idf/docs/en/api-guides/build-system.rst

 (Actually, even this is not strictly necessary - if the COMPONENT_ADD_LDFLAGS variable is overridden then the component can instruct the linker to link other binaries instead.)

+.. note:: When using an external build process with PSRAM, remember to add ``-mfix-esp32-psram-cache-issue`` to the C compiler arguments.
+See :ref:`CONFIG_SPIRAM_CACHE_WORKAROUND` for details of this flag.

 .. _esp-idf-template: https://github.com/espressif/esp-idf-template
 .. _GNU Make Manual: https://www.gnu.org/software/make/manual/make.html